-Instead of using millions of twigs, we use only a handful types of neighborhoods but let them interact as promised.
-In particular, we also define several kinds of neighborhoods similar to $G$ as follows.
+Instead of using millions of twigs, we use only a handful of neighborhoods types but let them interact as promised.
+In particular, we define several kinds of neighborhoods similar to $G$ as follows:

-It can be seen that we choose the neighborhood by increasingly forbidding positions, starting from those closer to $c$ first.
-These neighborhood types are naturally expanded and not fine-tuned at all, although we did stop expanding when we are satisfied with the resulting bound.

 We let $E(n),F(n),G(n),H(n),L(n),M(n)$ denote the number of polyomino-cell pairs $(P,c)$ so that $P$ has $n$ cells and if the cell $c\in P$ is at the white square then no cell of $P$ is allowed to be at the crossed positions of the corresponding neighborhood type.
 The initial values are obvious: